 Users can create events through a traditional menu based interface, or simply type in or speak a quick audio note that the app automatically parses into an event (which users can further tweak).
 The Day Ticker is especially great, allowing users to view and manage their events and reminders.
 And we particularly the addition of a new feature for proposing meetings as well as extended support for to-dos from Todoist and Google Tasks to go with iOS's own Reminders.

 The app now costs $4.99 a month to use (or $39.99 annually), but that gives you the ability to use Fantastical across all Apple platforms.
+(And Apple named Fantastical its Mac app of the year for 2020.)
 Give it a try and you'll find out why this is one of the best productivity apps.

 Download Fantastical: iOS (opens in new tab)